ClickHouse/ClickHouse/docs/en/sql-reference/functions/bit-functions.md

 ## bitShiftRight(a, b) {#bitshiftrighta-b}

-Shifts a value right by specified number of bit positions.
+Shifts the bit representation of a value to the right by a specified number of bit positions.

 A `FixedString` or a `String` are treated as a single multibyte value.
 Note that the length of a `String` value is reduced as bits are shifted out.

 **Syntax**